Updated December 2020

 Roots and Evolution

-Modern incarnations of country music are virtually indistinguishable from pop music.
+Modern incarnations of country music are often virtually indistinguishable from pop music.
 These are commonly called 'crossover' tunes, and they are played on both pop stations and country stations.
-This is much to the chagrin of traditional country music fans, who are very territorial and don't appreciate it when easy-listening music is labelled as 'country' merely because the singer is wearing a cowboy hat and mentioning pickup trucks.
+This is much to the chagrin of many traditional country music fans, who don't appreciate it when easy-listening music is labelled as 'country' merely because the singer is wearing a cowboy hat and mentioning pickup trucks.